mpeeples2008/ArchNetSci/_book/08-spatial-interaction.md

 For the purposes of our examples here, we set $K$ to 1 to assume that sum of flows and size are in equal units and we set $\epsilon$ to 0.01 so that the model does not converge too rapidly.

 By way of example, we will use the original Greek city states data used by Rihll and Wilson (1987) and [put online](https://figshare.com/articles/dataset/Locations_of_108_Archaeic_Greek_settlements_used_in_Rihll_and_Wilson_1987_/868961) by Tim Evans based on his own work using these data and related spatial interaction models.
+[Download the data here to follow along](data/Rihll_Wilson.csv).

 Let's first map the Greek city states data.